-In a world laden with technology and entertainment a rock skip away, it can be tough for subjects like geology to compete.
+Because our world is laden with technology and entertainment so easily at hand, it can be tough for subjects like geology to compete.
 Therefore, giving students that much needed space to imagine and write is essential for igniting a sense of curiosity about the subject.
 Or for any subject really.

 20 Unique Journal Writing Prompts

 1. _You’ve made a geological discovery!
-Describe what it’s like, how you’ll classify it, and how this changes your life.
+Now can you describe what it, how you’ll classify it, and how this changes your life?

 2._You’re a Geology Museum Curator.
-Explain the history behind your museum and what’s in your collection.
+So you need to explain the history behind your museum and what’s in your collection.

 3._A new adventure awaits you in the Grand Canyon and you have a week to camp there.
-Describe your week-long adventure.
+In light of your experience, describe your week-long adventure.

 4._You find yourself on a cave discovery team.
-Describe your role, what your team discovers, and what your adventure is like.
+Given that not many will share your experience, you want to describe your role, what your team discovers, and what your adventure is like.

 6._Imagine that you’re in a volcano and you have a special suit on that protects you from the heat of molten lava.
-Describe your experience as the volcano goes through the process of erupting.
+Now, describe your experience as the volcano goes through the process of erupting.

 7._You are fresh ash from a volcanic eruption.
-What is your experience like going from volcano, to air, to earth?
+So what is your experience like going from volcano, to air, to earth?